 - Department of Treasury and Finance, Liquor and Gaming Branch

 - Neighbourhood Houses Tasmania and its affiliated members

 - Gateway services

-- The Gambling Industry Group, comprised of representatives from the Department of Treasury and Finance (Liquor and Gaming Branch), the Federal Group, Betfair, Tatts Lotteries, the Tasmanian Hospitality Association, Registered Clubs Tasmania, Admirals Group and UBet.
+- The Gambling Industry Group, comprised of representatives from the Department of Treasury and Finance (Liquor and Gaming Branch), Federal Group, the Tasmanian Hospitality Association, Registered Clubs Tasmania, and Tabcorp (Tatts Lotteries and UBET).